wendymunyasi/alcohol-tracker-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-This is a website to show case a photographer's portfolio.
+This is a website for a future app that one can use to track their alcohol consumption.